danjgates/danjgates.github.io/_posts/_markdownstaging/2024-01-29-pipe-1-nextflow.md

 }
 ```

-The final ingredient in this little pipeline jambalya we're making here is the workflow block.
+The final ingredient in this little pipeline jambalya we're making here is the <mark>workflow</mark> block.
 The two process blocks contain all the requisite information to run the scripts within them but do not contain the information required to know what process, if any, should feed into any other process.

-Basically, the workflow block acts as a navigation for how we want Nextflow to run our otherwise independent processes.
+>Basically, the workflow block acts as a navigation for how we want Nextflow to run our otherwise independent processes.

 In our case we want process pullNCBI to hand its output over as input for the process convertToUpper so our workflow block looks like:

 ```